ucsb-cs156/w24/lab/team02.md

 When all branches are merged to main, all tasks on Kanban board in the done column, please submit on Canvas.

-For now, there is no Gradescope autograder for team02; it will be graded manually.
+There is no Gradescope autograder for team02; it will be graded manually.

-If that changes, we'll let you know.